OdoJoe/hangman-game/README.md

 * No bugs were discovered during testing

 # Validator Testing
-* PEP8 no returned from the PEP8online.com validator
+* PEP8 no errors returned from the PEP8online.com validator

 # Depolyment
 The project was deployed using the Code Institutes mock terminal for Heroku.